-Man with AR-15 outside Kyle Rittenhouse courthouse is a fired Ferguson police officer, he says
+Man with AR-15 outside Rittenhouse trial is a fired Ferguson police officer, he says

 The charges against Kline eventually were dropped, according to the St. Louis Post-Dispatch.

 Kline, who has screamed obscenities about the Black Lives Matter movement and been criticized for carrying a weapon similar to that fired by Rittenhouse in Kenosha, has demonstrated outside the courthouse while waiting for the jury to reach a verdict in the homicide trial.
-Rittenhouse, 18, faces five felony charges for shooting three people, killing two, during unrest in Kenosha on the night of Aug.
+Rittenhouse, 18, faced five felony charges for shooting three people, killing two, during unrest in Kenosha on the night of Aug.
 25, 2020.

 Kline, 33, confirmed to The Washington Post in a text message that he was a “fired former Ferguson Police Officer.”
 He wrote that he traveled from Arizona, where he lives, to support Rittenhouse, who has been hailed by some conservatives as a hero during the fiercely divisive case.